 Then, this allows the criminal to either steal their identity or install malicious software on a network.
 If the social engineering attack has been executed well, then the victim won’t even know that the attack took place.
-Therefore, it is critical for everyone to know about the most common social engineering attacks.
+Therefore, everyone must know about the most common social engineering attacks.
 Then, they can be avoided.

 A Phishing Scam

 Usually, these attacks are going to rely on a sense of urgency.
-They are going to push someone to not pass up on an opportunity or convince them that their security has already been compromised.
+They are going to push someone not to convince them that their security has already been compromised.
 They might even prey on someone’s duty to their employer and impersonate a boss.
 There are millions of pushing scams created every month.
-Do not fall for them.
+Please do not fall for them.

 A Spear Phishing Scam

 This is a social engineering attack that is more specific than the one described above.
-In this type of phishing attack, it is aimed at a single person.
-The goal is to get that specific person’s credentials or that business’s private information.
-This is a heavily researched attack that is designed to impersonate one, specific person.
-The goal is to con another specific person.
+In this type of phishing attack it is aimed at a single person.
+The goal is to get that particular person’s credentials or that business’s private information.
+This is a heavily researched attack that is designed to impersonate one specific person.
+The goal is to con another particular person.
 This might include someone posing as a CEO and emailing someone in the company’s finance department to convince them to transfer funds.

-This type of specific attack will even use an email address that is similar to that specific person’s email address, such as using a “dot” instead of an “underscore,” or something similar.
-This is why it is important for companies to educate their employees on phishing attacks.
+This type of specific attack will even use an email address that is similar to that specific person’s email address, such as using a “dot” instead of an “underscore” or something similar.
+This is why it is essential for companies to educate their employees on phishing attacks.

 Voice Phishing (Vishing)

 A Vishing attack is also similar to the ones discussed above.
 In this attack, a telephone is used to try to fool someone.
-For example, the person might use a vishing attack that impersonates the revenue agency in an effort to get someone to surrender their identity and transfer funds immediately.
-They might even scare someone by saying that if they do not pay immediately that could be fined.
-They will try to steal someone’s social insurance number of request money by saying they owe back taxes.
-These types of attacks are common.
+For example, the person might use a vishing attack that impersonates the revenue agency to get someone to surrender their identity and transfer funds immediately.
+They might even scare someone by saying that if they do not pay directly, that could be fined.
+They will try to steal someone’s social insurance number of request money by telling them they owe back taxes.
+These types of attacks are expected.

 A Baiting Attack

-One of the most common types of social engineering attacks, a baiting technique is used to get someone to download malicious software that will steal their information or lock up their device.
-They will be promised some sort of free item.
-When they go to download it, their device ends up getting infected with malware instead.
+One of the most common types of social engineering attacks, a baiting technique, is used to get someone to download malicious software that will steal their information or lock up their device.
+They will be promised some free items.
+When they go to download it, their tool ends up getting infected with malware instead.
 For example, an infected USB device might be left in a public place.
-Then, someone plugs the device into their computer and the entire network is affected.
+Then, someone plugs the device into their computer, and the entire network is affected.
 Often, there is a phishing email that entices someone to plug the device into the computer ahead of time.

 Avoid Social Engineering Attacks

 Next, remember that if the deal sounds too good to be true, then it probably is.
-In addition, do not bow to messages that appear threatening or demanding in nature.
+Besides, do not bow to messages that appear threatening or demanding in nature.
 Finally, encourage everyone to speak up.
 Tell employees and leadership staff that they should ask for help if they hear something that seems strange.
-Rely on IT professionals for help discerning what is real and what isn’t.
+Rely on IT professionals for support discerning what is real and what isn’t.
 That is where we can help.